wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am now a Research Assistant to Prof. [Jian Sun](http://gr.xjtu.edu.cn/web/jiansun) at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/index.htm) (XJTU).
+Hi, I am now a Research Assistant to Prof. [Jian Sun](http://gr.xjtu.edu.cn/web/jiansun) at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/index.htm) (XJTU).
 I received  B.S. in [Mathematics and Applied Mathematics (Honors Program)](http://bjb.xjtu.edu.cn/info/1071/2192.htm) from XJTU in 2020.
 I was a visiting student at [Georgia Tech](https://www.gatech.edu/) in 2019 Spring, where I was fortunate to work with Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
 I will join [SmileLab](https://web.northeastern.edu/smilelab/) at [Northeastern Unversity](https://www.northeastern.edu/) as a Computer Engineering Ph.D.
 Student this fall.

 My research focuses on designing efficient and sound machine learning algorithms with theoretical guarantees.
 I am particularly interested in deep learning and its applications in computer vision area.